 In the Chumash language, Ojai means “Valley of the Moon.”
 The valley, only three miles wide and ten miles long, served as Shangri-La, the mythical paradise of eternal youth, for the 1930s movie Lost Horizon.
 And that’s what Ojai can be for you—a paradise in which you restore yourself: body, mind, and soul.

-My next Reunion will be in Ojai at the Ojai Valley Inn in the Fall, check it out and hope you can join me for a hallowed and uplifting weekend.
+My next Retreat will be in Ojai at the Ojai Valley Inn in the Fall, check it out and hope you can join me for a hallowed and uplifting weekend.